oxyzpz/Luanium-Obfuscator/README.md

 * Mangles Functions
 * Mangles Globals

+Nothing is toggleable everything is obfuscated in a whole.

 I'll release once i make VM compression and virtualization / VM.

 version v0.0.3